 When should you start working on your essays?

 Early, but not too early!
 Good writing needs time to marinate, but it also needs to sound fresh and urgent.
-There is no "best" timing, as the process is driven by the needs and personality of the particular student, but in general: students should begin thinking about ideas and topics during the summer break before senior year (Grade 12), and start their draft essays no later than end August.
+There is no "best" timing, as the process is driven by the needs and personality of the particular student, but in general: students should begin thinking about ideas and topics at least during the summer break before senior year (Grade 12).
+Many of my students start working on their essays in their junior year, and finish the main Common App essay in the summer.
+You will have a lot to do in the fall of senior year, so try and finish the main essay before school starts.